 True to a Biblical reference on the wise man who built his house on a rock, BRP Sierra Madre stands defiantly on Ayungin Shoal in the West Philippine Sea (WPS) even as one of Asia Pacific’s top military superpowers has been trying to have it removed for almost 30 years now.

-The rusting hulk was intentionally grounded by the Philippine Navy on Ayungin in 1995, shortly after China built structures on Mischief Reef, 40 kilometers west of the shoal and well within the Philippines’ exclusive economic zone (EEZ).
+The rusting hulk was intentionally grounded by the Philippine Navy on Ayungin in 1999, after China occupied and built structures on Mischief Reef in 1995, 40 kilometers west of the shoal and well within the Philippines’ exclusive economic zone (EEZ).

 Almost 80 years old, the hardy BRP Sierra Madre had served numerous battles under other names.
 Built by the United States Navy in 1944 as a class tank landing ship, she was initially named USS Harnett County and saw action during World War II and the Vietnam War.
 She was transferred to Vietnam which named her RVNS My Tho before being turned over to the Philippines in 1976.